avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 # Part 3A: Text Preprocessing for Topic Modelling

 I love the word 'Lemmatization'.
-Something about the cumulation of sounds that are formed from the syllables, vowels, and consonants that make up the word 'Lemmatization' makes me smile.
+Something about the cumulation of sounds that are formed from the syllables, vowels, and consonants that makes up the word 'Lemmatization' makes me smile.
 The first time I heard the word 'Lemmatization', I knew I needed to learn more about it!
 I guess that is why I like studying Natural Language Processing (NLP).
 I am drawn towards the subject because I like to think about languages as a structure, patten, and rhythm.
 Through this process, I am able to take a sentence and visualize it.
 Just like a fun puzzle, languages are messy at first but when the right pieces fit together, a clear picture is formed.

 I remember sitting in my high school English literature class with multiple sentences written on the board.
-For the class assingment, we broke down each sentence and identified the part of speech for each word.
+For the class assignment, we broke down each sentence and identified the part of speech for each word.
 By doing this, we gained understanding and meaning of how each word was applied in that sentence.
-The act of breaking down a sentence in order to understand the structure of a sentence falls under the discpline of linguistics.
-While as individuals, we can break down sentences and idenify meaning, it becomes difficult and almost impossible to do so with large text documents such as 100,000,000 tweets or 100,000 news articles.
+The act of breaking down a sentence in order to understand the structure of a sentence falls under the discipline of linguistics.
+While as individuals, we can break down sentences and identify meaning, it becomes difficult and almost impossible to do so with large text documents such as 100,000,000 tweets or 100,000 news articles.
 This is where natural language processing comes into effect.
-The variety of packages provided for NLP allows us to process big text data efficently.
+The variety of packages provided for NLP allows us to process big text data efficiently.

 ![Alternate image text](/images/twitter/linguistics.png)